The PADI Open Water Scuba Instructor Course at DIVE WIMBLEDON

 - Be certified as a PADI Divemaster or a PADI Assistant Instructor.
 Alternatively be an instructor of good standing with another training organisation for at least six months (check with a PADI Course Director or Contact Us for qualifying credentials.)

-- Be certified as an Emergency First Response Instructor
+- Be certified as an Emergency First Response Instructor or this can be completed as part of the course

 - Be at least 18 years old